data-intuitive/viash_docs/getting_started/hello_world_python.md

 print(par["greeter"], *par["input"])
 ```

-Any variables in the `par` dictionary between the `## VIASH START` and
+Any variables defined in the config file will be automatically generated
+between the `## VIASH START` and `## VIASH END` lines.
+You can add
+pre-defined values here for debugging purposes by adding the variables
-`## VIASH END` lines will automatically be replaced at runtime with
+in a `par` dictionary.
+Their values will automatically be replaced at
-parameter values from the CLI.
+runtime with parameter values from the CLI.

 Finally, there’s a **tests** section to put your test scripts.
 It’s a
 good practice to write tests and run these every time you update your